yontemhukuk/English/practice-areas.md

 * Representing victims or plaintiffs.

-### CIVIL LAW
+### CIVIL LAW - FAMILY LAW- DIVORCE LAWYER

-* Lawsuits on division of property in case of divorce, participation in relation to the division of property and * claims for contributions;
+* Lawsuits on division of property in case of divorce, participation in relation to the division of property and claims for contributions;

 * Lawsuits for divorce and all alimony cases, claims for pecuniary and non-pecuniary damages;